As humans, we’re used to talking about stress. In fact, most of us experience it on a daily

 you go out or come back.
 Some dogs might even poop inside the house.

-For them to get used to it, it’s recommended not to leave the pet alone for more than 6 to 8 hours.
+For them to get used to it, it’s recommended not to leave the pet alone for more than 6 to 8 hours make your dog insurance very low.

 Before leaving, you should secure the doors and windows to prevent an escape, see that they have

-enough water and food available, and leave toys to entertain themselves with.
+enough water, and give them dog food.
+Leave toys to entertain themselves with.
 Also, before leaving,

 you should ignore them for about 20 minutes.
 Do the same thing when you come back and don’t